ACCUPLACER Basic Skills Assessment

 - You are a transfer student who has earned a “C” or better in an English Composition and/or college-level mathematics course;

-- You have either an SAT Critical Reading or Writing score of 450 or higher, and/or an SAT Mathematics score of 500 or higher; or
+- You took the SAT prior to March 2016 and have either an SAT Critical Reading or Writing score of 450 or higher, and/or an SAT Mathematics score of 500 or higher, or took the SAT in March 2016 or after and have either an SAT Critical Reading score of 25 or higher, and/or an SAT Mathematics score of 530 or higher; or

 - You have an ACT English score of 21 or higher, or a composite score of 47 or higher on the ACT English and Reading test, or an ACT Math score of 18-21.